mcourteaux/sfincludes/README.md

 ## Command line arguments

     --help                    print help
+    --verbose                 be verbose
     --src            string   set source directory
-    --root        string  set root directory
-    --fuzzy       int     maximal edit distance (default: 0) --rename-hpp          rename headers files to .hpp
+    --include-path   string   add a header search path (like GCC: -I) --fuzzy          int      maximal edit distance (default: 0) --rename-hpp              rename headers files to .hpp
     --dry-run                 perform a dry-run

 The difference between root and src path is:

- - the **root path** is the path to which the include paths will be made relative while fixing.
+ - the **include-path** is a path which will be used to find header files which can be included.
+If an include can be mapped onto a header in this folder, the include will be rewritten, relative to this path.
+You can add as many include paths as you like.
- - the **src path** is the directory in which it will search for headers and source files to fix.
+ - the **src path** is the directory in which it will search for C/C++ files (headers and source files) to fix: rewrite the `#include` statements.

 Most often, these paths will be the same.
 Note that you always need to provide both.